Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Type 4: Coily Hair

-Type 4 represents the curliest and kinkiest hair, and typically the most coarse texture.
+Type 4 represents the curliest and kinkiest hair shape of them all.
+It typically boasts the most coarse texture.
 This type of hair is often referred to as coily hair, as each strand of hair tends to form into a tight curl with a zig-zag pattern.

 Like other hair types, type 4 hair has three subtypes.
 Type 4A hair is defined as loosely coiled, meaning it has medium-sized coils that are loosely packed.
 Type 4B hair has a zig-zag shape, while type 4C is the most densely packed, with the tightest zig-zag pattern.